 listening to patients, their families and carers and perhaps giving advice

 advising on equipment which would make things easier for the patient, perhaps at work or home

 managing a caseload, writing reports and recording work done and progress made by patients.

 Pay rates can vary depending on whether you are working with the NHS, with a private practice, or are self-employed.
 The current pay scales are from April 2018.

 Within the NHS Agenda for Change scales occupational therapists' salaries are on Band 5, £23,113 to £29,905 a year, specialist occupational therapists are paid on Band 6, £27,635 to £37,000 a year and advanced occupational therapists are paid on Band 7, £32,974 to £43,471 a year.

-- You need a degree in occupational therapy – the entry requirements are 4 Highers, usually including English and sometimes a science subject, preferably Biology.
-National 5 Maths will be required for some courses.
+You need a degree in occupational therapy – the entry requirements are 4 Highers, usually including English and sometimes a science subject, preferably Biology.
+National 5 Maths is also required.